developerfromjokela/kimikus/README.md

 - `headless`: Run chromium/chrome headless or not (true/false)
 - `adminGroups`: "Define admin users or groups.
 WhatsApp User's ID should be put together according to this scheme: `<countrycode><num>@c.us`.
 Example: `358444444444@c.us` for number +358 44 444 4444.
 Once you get admin access, send kimikus direct message  (`!admin listgroups`) to get groups' IDs.

+### Running under docker
+---
+Kimikus has included docker compose file and Dockerfile.

+One may use Dockerfile by building the image and starting.
+With docker-compose build and docker-compose up, you can get kimikus running with config volume mounted.